Here are the most commonly asked questions I hear regarding voice overs:

 Look, it’s not like you’re signing up with the Air Force if you audition for a play or perform open mic night or stand up– you’re just trying something for fun to see where it leads you.
 Just think of it like you are trying karate or tennis.
 It’s merely a new activity that you’re curious to try.
 What’s the harm of that?
 It’s not really that big a deal.

-If your parents don’t like performing for some reason, or if they think the arts are a waste of time (yikes!), frame your interest as merely trying something new for fun- like a hobby or a sport.
-This isn’t a career choice!
+If your parents don’t like performing for some reason, or if they think the arts are a waste of time (yikes!), frame your interest as merely exploring something new for fun, self-enrichment- like a hobby or a sport you’re curious about.
+This isn’t committing to a career choice!

 A parent’s lack of enthusiasm for acting as a career choice is understandable from a sheer financial/statistical standpoint.
 Most actors never earn a living doing what they love and it remains a hobby at best.
-But for those lucky few suited to it, it can be a fun career.
+For those lucky few suited to it, it can be a fun career.

 But career concerns are for much later!
-For a beginner, it’s only about the fun of it.
+For a beginner, it’s only about the fun of exploring something new.

-For now, if frame your talk about your interest in acting (or voice acting) as a hobby or past time and it may be easier to get the parents to sign off on dipping your toe in.
+For now, if you frame your interest in acting (or voice acting) as a hobby or past time and it may be easier to get the parents to sign off on you dipping your toe in.